ShivamXD6/Optimize-Windows/README.md

  - Automates Windows installation with optimized settings, debloating or tweaking Windows etc.
  - Ideal for new setups or reinstalling Windows.

+### Add More Features Script

+ - Adds some more features into Shivaay Folder.
+ - Ideal for more Customization and Tweaking System.

 ## 🚀 Features
 ### 1. **🚀 While Installation of Windows***